hannahlsbailey/hannahlsbailey.github.io/index.md

 I am a researcher and DPhil student at the University of Oxford specialising in social data science and authoritarian computational propaganda.
 At the University of Oxford I am part of the [Programme on Democracy and Technology](https://demtech.oii.ox.ac.uk/) at the [Oxford Internet Institute](https://www.oii.ox.ac.uk/).
 I am supervised by [Professor Philip Howard](https://www.oii.ox.ac.uk/people/philip-howard/) and [Dr Tom Nicholls](https://www.liverpool.ac.uk/communication-and-media/staff/tom-nicholls/).

 I hold a BSc in Politics and Philosophy from the London School of Economics, as well as two MScs, in Contemporary Chinese Studies, and in the Social Science of the Internet, both from Oxford University.
 I have also studied Mandarin at Fudan University (Shanghai).
-My DPhil is generously funded by the Oxford Internet Institute’s Shirley Scholarship.
+My DPhil is generously funded by the Oxford Internet Institute’s Shirley Scholarship and the Oxford Institute Dieter Schwarz Award.

 For any academic enquiries, you can contact me by email at *hannah.bailey{at}oii.ox.ac.uk*.
 For media queries please contact *press{at}oii.ox.ac.uk*.